zouxinyi0625/CDNet/README.md

 episodic training and batch training
 3. achieve stat-of-the-art performance on various compound FER datasets under CD-FSL setting.

-Please cite our paper if you find the code or dataset useful for your research.
+Please cite our paper if you find the code useful for your research.

 ```
 to be update